 2. Make the most out of the space

 When you choose to renovate your kitchen, you have the freedom to add that kitchen island or breakfast bar you’ve always dreamed of, and you can really make the most out of the existing space (especially corner space – you can fit so much in dead space and corner space).
-This is a great time to think about your needs, and design a kitchen around that.
+This is a great time to think about your needs, designing your kitchen and choosing your kitchen cabinets around that.
 If you’ve got a large family, then why not consider a farmhouse style kitchen (permitting you have space of course!)
 Remember, you can be really clever with the storage solutions – from corner units to larder storage, built in wine racks and spice racks, the world is your oyster.

 Now you’ve decided what you’re going to do with the space, you need to measure the existing carcusses so that you can get the right size units.
 Find out how to measure your kitchen cupboards in this helpful guide.
 Once you’ve done this, you can decide whether you want bespoke, made-to-measure cupboards, or standard units.